icopy-site/awesome/docs/awesome/awesome-elixir.md

 ## Applications
 *Standalone applications.*
+* [Caddishouse](https://github.com/caddishouse/reader) - A web-based document reader that connects to your cloud storage accounts using Phoenix/LiveView.
 * [CaptainFact](https://github.com/CaptainFact/captain-fact-api) - A collaborative, real-time video fact-checking platform. ([Docs](https://captainfact.io/)).
 * [chat](https://github.com/synrc/chat) - A tiny text chat sample based on N2O.
 * [Consolex](https://github.com/sivsushruth/consolex) - Consolex is a tool that allows you to attach a web based console to any mix project.